How to Cure Handmade Soap + Ideas For Storing It

 Unmoulding & Cutting Handmade Soap

-If you’ve made cold-process soap, I think it’s best to leave it in the mold for 48 hours.
+If you’ve made cold-process soap, I think it’s best to leave most recipes in the mold for 48 hours.
 This means that by the time you take it out, the vast majority of the lye has bonded with the oils.
 Up to 99% of saponification is complete at this time.
-After two days it’s safer to handle and will be harder than it was the day before.
+After two days, it’s safer to handle and will be harder than it was the day before.
+Some recipes, such as coconut oil soap and solid dish soap, become very hard and brittle after just a few hours of making them.
+With those, you’ll need to be aware of cutting them into bars as soon as you can take them out of the mold as a solid loaf.

 How Long to Cure Handmade Soap

-The time you leave your soap to cure is dependent on the oils and water content of your recipe.
-Four weeks is a good enough time for the majority of cold-process soap recipes.
+The time you leave your soap to cure depends on the oils and water content of your recipe.
+The dryness of the room is also a factor.
+However, four to six weeks is a good enough time for most cold-process soap recipes.
 Err on the longer side if your bars contain a lot of olive oil (60%+ of a recipe).
-Castile soap (100% olive oil soap) is harder, milder, and much better quality if you give it at least six weeks to cure — if not six months to a year.
-That’s because of how the crystalline structure forms in soap recipes with high amounts of particular fatty acids.
+Castile soap (100% olive oil soap) is harder, milder, and much better quality if you give it at least six weeks to cure.
+Six months to a year is better, though.
+Another soap that needs a very long cure time is pure coconut oil soap.
+Without the cure time, the soap could be over-cleansing on your skin.

-There are a few things that can go wrong if you don’t allow your soap to cure.
-First of all, it could still contain lye.
+If you don’t allow your soap to cure, a few things can go wrong.
+First, it could still contain lye.
 Even though (cold-process) saponification is mainly complete in the first 48 hours, there’s still a chance that your bars will contain lye for up to a month.
-Lye heavy soap can cause skin irritation and I imagine that there’s a potential for damage if it gets in your eyes.
+Lye-heavy soap can cause skin irritation, and I imagine that there’s a potential for damage if it gets in your eyes.

-Young soap bars that are a week or two old can technically be used — both cold-process and hot-process.
-However, they won’t lather, clean, be as gentle, or last as well as soap that is fully cured or older.
+Young soap bars that are a week or two old can technically be used—both cold-process and hot-process.
+However, they won’t lather, clean, be as gentle, or last as long as soap that is fully cured or older.
 The older your soap is, the better it will be.
+If you decide to package up uncured soap, it could spell disaster, too.
+The moisture can destroy your labels, create condensation under plastic, and otherwise ruin your product.

-The absolute minimum amount of water you can use is equal to the amount of lye in your recipe (a 50% concentration) but this is only advised for advanced soap makers.
+The absolute minimum amount of water you can use is equal to the amount of lye in your recipe (a 50% concentration), but this is only advised for advanced soap makers.
 Creating stronger lye concentrations speeds up how quickly your soap comes to trace and hardens.
 If you don’t work quickly, it can sometimes become unworkable.
-It can also affect how evenly your soap gels and cause other issues including cracking.
+It can also affect how evenly your soap gels and cause other issues, including cracking.

 Ways to Speed Up Water Shedding in Soap

-Once your soap has fully cured, you’re able to use, gift, or even sell your bars (providing you have your business, insurance, and beauty documentation set up of course).
+Once your soap has fully cured, you can use, gift, or even sell your bars (provided you have your business, insurance, and beauty documentation set up, of course).
 You can also wrap them in paper packaging.
+Wrapping them in plastic is a bad idea, though, for two reasons.
+First, single-use plastic is frowned upon these days.
+Customers will not want to buy it if there’s anything plastic about it.

 Store Soap in the Open